jimbrig/obsidian_vault/R/Databases with R/Using Pool.md

 ### The `pool` Object:

-As you can see below a `pool` object in R is
+As you can see below a `pool` object in R is classified with two classes: `R6` and `Pool` which can be useful to determine a connections type as well as dispatch generic methods onto connections bases off their inherited classes.

 ```R
 pool <- poolCreate(